Norway highlights F-35 commitment as Russia boosts military activity

-FORT WORTH, Texas, Sept 21 (Reuters) - Top Norwegian officials on Monday underscored their commitment to buying up to 52 Lockheed Martin Corp F-35 fighter jets in coming years, saying the stealthy jet’s capabilities provided an important counterweight to Russia’s military buildup and increased military flights in the region.
+FORT WORTH, Texas (Reuters) - Top Norwegian officials on Monday underscored their commitment to buying up to 52 Lockheed Martin Corp (LMT.N) F-35 fighter jets in coming years, saying the stealthy jet’s capabilities provided an important counterweight to Russia’s military buildup and increased military flights in the region.

 Norwegian Defense Minister Ine Eriksen Soereide told Reuters that Norway was concerned about what she called an “obvious projection of power” by Russia in the Baltic Sea region, where Russian military flights increased threefold from 2013 to 2014.